nolanlawson/memory-leaks-2020/markdown.md

 I have a blog post where I document how to use the Chrome Dev Tools to identify memory leaks in your web application.
 I won't go over the full contents of that blog post, so you can read it in your own time.

+Essentially you want to use the "heap snapshot" tool in Chrome, which takes a snapshot of all the live objects in memory in your web app.
+You can use this to take two snapshots, and then diff the two to see which objects were allocated between the second one and the first.

 ---

 # Reproducing the leak